ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 THe Web Portal (3270)
 ^^^^^^^^^^^^^^^^^^^^^

-2. By accessing Virtel through the administration port 41001.
+2. Access Virtel through the administration port 41001.

 ::